 Chris Pandza - Incite at Columbia University

-Chris' work combines design thinking and natural language processing to develop techniques that make oral history archives more accessible, beautiful, and equitable.
-His most recent public-facing works include developing digital experiences for the Obama Presidency Oral History, Baldwin-Emerson Elders Project, and Movements Against Mass Incarceration oral history.
-He has been invited to share his work at Cornell University, Yale University, the Northeastern Public Humanities Consortium, and the Oral History Association.
+Chris' work combines computational methods and inclusive design to make archives more accessible, beautiful, and equitable.
+His projects at Incite included the Obama Presidency Oral History, Baldwin-Emerson Elders Project, and the Movements Against Mass Incarceration oral history, which have been honored by the Webby, Anthem, and Oral History Association Awards.

 Projects